calebwin/populate/README.md

 # populate-js
 populate.js  is simple JavaScript library that lets you easily populating HTML lists.
 All you have to do is provide the data for the list and the general structure of each list item.
 Then you can simply call the populate function and your list will be populated with the data recycling elements already in the list and generating new ones only if necessary.
+No dependencies.
+Pure JS.

 ## How to use it
 To get a good idea of how populate.js works, let's start with a simple list in html